gs3988/chicago-site-selection/README.md

 ---
 ## Acknowledgments

 Built with AI assistance (Claude).
-Analytical design, methodology, and review are mine.
+Methodology, and review are mine.

 ## License